tych0/maclight/README.md

 # Maclight - control your Mac's screen and keyboard light from linux

-Maclight is both a command line utility and a haskell library for controlling your Mac's screen and keyboard backlights from the command line.
+Maclight is both a command line utility and a haskell library for controlling your Mac's screen and keyboard backlights on Linux.
 Installation on Debian-esque systems is typically something like:

     sudo apt-get install cabal-install
     cabal update